Looking for employee intranet software?

 Strengths

-• Makes work environments fun and collaborative.
-You can use Assembly to send carrots (rewards) after helping out a colleague, or reaching a new success.
+- Makes work environments fun and collaborative.
+You can use Assembly to send carrots (rewards) after someone has achieved a goal or helped out a coworker.

 Downsides